Contreras Gang

-Contreras Gang is a 1991 Philippine action film directed and edited by Pepe Marcos from a story and screenplay written by Humilde "Meek" Roxas, with Nomar Rodavlas as the co-writer of the former.
+Contreras Gang is a 1991 Philippine action film directed and edited by Pepe Marcos.
 The film stars Edu Manzano as the gang leader, along with Rez Cortez, Kevin Delgado, Dindo Arroyo, Willie Revillame and Eric Francisco as the gang members.

 Produced and distributed by Moviestars Productions, the film was theatrically released on December 25, 1991, as one of the entries in the 17th Metro Manila Film Festival.

 Plot

-Mario Contreras comes from a rich family but ends up committing various crimes with the help of his friends Tony, Ricky, Albert, Bong, and Edwin.
+Mario Contreras comes from a rich family.
+His father's resentment towards him prompts him to quit college and commit various crimes with the help of his college friends Tony, Ricky, Albert, Bong, and Edwin.
 With their trouble-making activities hogging headlines, the Contreras Gang becomes a subject of manhunt for a group of policemen led by Sgt.
 Pascual and Lt.
 Lazaro.